felt/geo/README.md

     end
   end

-  #Geometry columns can be created in migrations too
+  #Geometry or Geometry columns can be created in migrations too
   defmodule Repo.Migrations.Init do
     use Ecto.Migration